Landscape with Olive Trees

 Landscape with Olive Trees is an interactive web application designed for desktop web browsers and does not function on mobile/tablet.
 If accessing from a PC/laptop, click on the image above to view the work.
 Google Chrome is recommended.

 Landscape with Olive Trees is an interactive landscape painting.

 The overarching theme of the work centers on the influence of digital technologies on the perception and representation of the natural landscape.
 Alongside perspective systems, religion, social and political context, technology has acted over time as a filter in relationship to the natural landscape, generating patterns of interpretation and representation.
 Painting is a significant resource for understanding the role of technology in a specific historical context.
 Over the last few decades the process of painting shifted, reflecting a blurred boundary between disciplines, incorporating new material elements and the technology of its time.
 Digital technologies and the experience in virtual worlds are reshaping social practices, perception, creativity, and the transformations that the concept of painting has undergone are an expression of these changes.
-The definition of painting expands while the medium becomes more and more self-referential.

 Landscape with Olive Trees is part of Obsolete Landscapes body of work, a materialization of an ongoing research on landscape painting in the postdigital era.
 The work is also a meditation on the fragility and resilience of nature and on the role of digital technologies in understanding the current meaning of nature.

 The composition of the work is outlined by 3D scans of old olive trees - including a tree that is over two thousand years old - from Zakynthos Island in Greece and a 3D modeled painting with digitized canvas textures.
 The landscape painted on the canvas was created by extracting satellite topographic data from the same location.